Top rural recruiting tips for any company

-Supply chain issues and the increased demand for fast deliveries have impacted retail, manufacturing and many other industries in the post-Covid economy.
+Supply chain issues and the increased demand for fast deliveries have impacted retail, manufacturing and many other industries in the post-COVID economy.
 Companies are opening more offices, warehouses and distribution centers in rural areas to meet customer needs, but often don’t have enough workers.
 Meanwhile, construction companies building these facilities are short-staffed in these locations.
 PeopleReady shares four ways to reach your ideal candidates in rural areas so that you have the workers you need no matter your industry.

 - Emphasize your connection to the local community

-- Broaden your candidate search
+- Broaden your job candidate search

-- Offer more incentives and other benefits
+- Offer added incentives and other benefits

 Reputation matters in close-knit rural areas.
 People want to feel that companies are part of the local community.
 It’s important to get involved in your area, such as sponsoring charity events or participating in local sports or school programs.
 Your potential candidates will see that you’re willing to invest in the community, which builds trust.